kavia-common/paper_20250923-1542-18350/ClinicalWebInterface/README.md

 Runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+If you are using a remote preview URL and you see "Invalid Host header", see the section "Fix Invalid Host header (Preview)".

 ### `npm run start:api`

 Starts a lightweight Express API at http://localhost:4000 providing: